sanjoy/playingwithpointers.com/_posts/2015-10-14-refcounting-harder-than-it-sounds.markdown

 (which are **not** novel) have lived in one-off tweets and emails, but I think it is time to write them down in an organized way.

-# problem 0: stores to the heap need to be XCHGes
+# Problem 0: Stores to the Heap need to be XCHGes

 (Edit: I initially had a few mistakes here -- I'd claimed that the stores need to be CAS'es when an XCHG would be sufficient.
 The order